Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering: Extended Results

-It has been well-established that CDR3 regions of TCRs have some conservative patterns \citep{freeman2009profiling}.
-For example, the first three amino acids are almost always 'CAS' and the last three usually follow the 'Q[YF]F' pattern.
-We compare the optimized sequences with known sequences from VDJDB (Fig. \ref{fig:res_seq}A) and find that despite not explicitly enforced, the generative model learns to preserve these patterns.
-The length of the templates are also preserved in the optimized sequences, with at most 1 or 2 amino acid shift (Extended Data Fig. S1B).

-We further investigated the attention patterns of the functional encoder $\Theta_f$ on the positive sequences (Fig. \ref{fig:res_seq}B, upper panel).
-We pick sequences with length of 15 because it is the most numerous length and averaged the attention values for all attention heads and all samples.
-As a comparison, we also calculated the mutation frequency on the amino acids for the optimized sequences compared to the templates (Fig. \ref{fig:res_seq}B, lower panel).
-For all peptides, the first four and the last amino acid(s) of the TCR are mostly ignored because they are very conservative and offer little information.
-Higher attention are concentrated on the middle parts of the sequence, which is consistent with the mutation frequencies.
+In addition to the results presented in the main text, we also selected 500 random positive and negative sequences from the training set and replaced their $\bz_f$ with the most positive/negative one in the subset.
+The generated sequences using their original $\bz_s$ and the new $\bz_f$ have binding scores mostly related to the $\bz_f$, regardless of whether the $\bz_s$ source is positive or negative.
+This shows $\bz_f$ can be used to encode and transfer binding information, which lays the foundation for the following TCR engineering experiments (Fig. \ref{fig:seq_compare}B).

-By feeding the optimized sequences back to the encoder, we find that the $\bz_s$ of the optimized TCRs show high cosine similarity with those of their templates, while the $\bz_f$ do not because the sequences are generated using a different $\bz_f$.
-However, the $\bz_f$ of the optimized TCRs are similar to the $\bz_f$ used for their generation (Extended Data Fig. S6D).
-Prediction of the $\Psi$ classifier for the optimized TCRs agree well with their ERGO prediction (\ref{fig:res_seq}C).
-This shows that the optimized TCRs preserve the ``structural'' information from $\bz_s$ and incorporates the new ``functional'' information from the optimized $\bz_f$.
+The generated sequences have a similar length distribution as their templates (Fig. \ref{fig:seq_compare}C), meaning no drastic changes are made.
+We further find that the $\bz_s$ of the modified TCRs show high cosine similarity with those of their templates, while the $\bz_f$ are more similar to the $\bz_f$ used for their generation (Fig. \ref{fig:seq_compare}D), but not with that of the template.
+These show that the modified TCRs preserve the ``structural'' information from $\bz_s$ and incorporate the new ``functional'' information from the modified $\bz_f$.

-We then investigate whether the optimized TCRs have similar sequence patterns with known positive TCRs.
-The latent embeddings of the positive optimized sequences from TCR-AE (the pre-trained autoencoder used for evaluation, see Materials and Methods) tend to form into distinct clusters which typically reside in close proximity with those of the true positive sequences (Fig. \ref{fig:res_seq}D).
-Note that TCR-AE is trained on a separate dataset, independent of \texttt{TCR-dAE} and unaware of any functional information.
-Even though it is not possible to separate positives from negatives using the sequence alone, this observation further proves that certain distinct structural patterns related to binding are carried over from the know positive TCRs to the optimized TCRs.